DigitalNutritionalAssessment/gibsonify/docs/development.md

 cz changelog
 ```

-This should be then commited as `docs(changelog): update`, and the PR should be merged to dev `dev` using a merge commit with message corresponding to the PR name (e.g. `feat: add awesome feature`).
-If the commits in the PR _don't_ follow conventional commits, do a squash and merge to preserve conventional commits in `dev`.
+This should be then commited as `docs(changelog): update`, and the PR should be merged to `main` using a merge commit with a message corresponding to the PR name (e.g. `feat: add awesome feature`).
+If the commits in the PR _don't_ follow conventional commits, do a squash and merge to preserve conventional commits in `main`.

 <!--
-TODO: Check if the above works (i.e. if there are no merge conflicts with `dev` after generating the changelog), if not, rewrite to:
+TODO: Check if the above works (i.e. if there are no merge conflicts with `main` after generating the changelog), if not, rewrite to:

-This can then be commited straight to `dev` (the only exception, as it avoids merge conflicts), with the message `docs(changelog): update`
+This can then be commited straight to `main` (the only exception, as it avoids merge conflicts), with the message `docs(changelog): update`
 -->

 <!--